Francis W. Carpenter: Career

 From 1892 until his death, he was the president of Congdon & Carpenter Company, an iron and steel company which was founded in 1792, and operated in Providence into the 1980s.
 He was also the president of the Rhode Island Perkins Horse Shoe Company, the Quidnick Manufacturing Company, the Boston District Messenger Company, the Postal District Messenger Company of Providence, and the American National Bank.
 He was a director of the Peoples Savings Bank in Providence, the Corliss Safe and Vault Door Company, the Providence Washington Insurance Company, and the Union Mutual Insurance Company.
 He was a President of the Providence Commercial Club and of the Providence YMCA.

 Carpenter was very influential as chairman of the committee on the construction of a new building for the Central Congregational Church in 1893.
 He hired the same architects, Carrère and Hastings of New York to design his own house next to the church, which is now Hamilton House.
+In 1927, Carpenter was referred to as "the most generous donor Central Church has ever known."
+Among other items, he donated the West Window and the chancel dome decoration at the church.

 He contributed generously to numerous charities in Providence and abroad.
 He was a member of the Squantum Association, the Hope Club and the Oquossoc Angling Association in Indian Rock, Maine.